LinkedIn for Financial Advisors: How to Attract High-Net-Worth Clients

 Posting only market commentary.
 "The S&P 500 was up 1.2% this week" adds no value.
 Everyone sees the same numbers.
 Add your interpretation and what it means for your specific client base.

 Hiding behind compliance.
 Yes, compliance matters.
-But compliant content does not have to be boring.
+Compliant content does not have to be boring.
 Work with your compliance team to find the line between safe and engaging.

 Pitching in DMs immediately after connecting.
 Nothing destroys trust faster.
 Build a relationship through content and engagement first.
 Let prospects come to you.